dSalvoG/ML-Urban-Sound-Classifier/Readme.md

 In this project you would find differents python scripts in orther to deploy a functional urban sound classifier over a Raspberry Pi Model 3.
 I would explain the content and utility of each python scrip used in this folder.

-**functions** in this file you would fine the functions used to extract features and label from an audio file (.wav extension).
+**functions:** in this file you would fine the functions used to extract features and label from an audio file (.wav extension).

-**sound_featuring** in this script you would fine the implementation of the extraction of the features and label from an specific set of audio files.
+**sound_featuring:** in this script you would fine the implementation of the extraction of the features and label from an specific set of audio files.

-**sound_classifier** in this script you would fine the script to implement into a Raspberry Pi to classifie new audio inputs, using a trained model, that you would fine in the script cnn in wich you could train new models.
+**sound_classifier:** in this script you would fine the script to implement into a Raspberry Pi to classifie new audio inputs, using a trained model, that you would fine in the script cnn in wich you could train new models.

-**cnn** in this script you would fine the implementation of an cnn model and the resources needed for train an test the model.
+**cnn:** in this script you would fine the implementation of an cnn model and the resources needed for train an test the model.

-**class_validation** in this script you would fine a function to test the model trained and imported with new input data getting the classification % for each class.
+**class_validation:** in this script you would fine a function to test the model trained and imported with new input data getting the classification % for each class.

 # Stand up the project

 ## To extract the Fetures and Label (sound_featuring)
 To get the feature extraction for supervise learning or a unknown audio file, you should use the script **sound_featuring** in wich you would define the directory where it is your set or just one .wav file to get their features and use them to classifie the source.

 If you see the content of the script, you would need to modify the name of the 'parent_dir' and 'sub_dir', in wich it is save your .wav file to classifie.